-- street, streets shall be provided as required by the Planning Commission and County Commission. - 3.
-When required by the County Engineer in consultation with the County Roads Supervisor, Curbs, gutters, and sidewalks shall be installed on existing and proposed streets by the subdivider and shall meet the American's with Disability Act (ADA) requirements for wheelchair accessibility.
-Any sidewalk installed shall be a minimum 5 ft. in width. - a.
-The County Commission may, for good cause, after receiving a recommendation from the Planning Commission, grant a deferral on the installation of curb, gutter and sidewalk for small subdivisions and subdivisions where the minimum lot size is five (5) acres or greater. - 4.
+- Disability Act (ADA) requirements for wheelchair accessibility.
+Any sidewalk installed shall be a minimum 5 ft. in width. - 4.
 Dedication of half streets is prohibited without the associated improvements. - 5.
 Local streets shall approach an arterial or collector street at an angle of at least 85 degrees. - 6.
-Minimum right-of-way widths for public streets are found in the Box Elder County Public Works Standards Article 5, Exhibit A. (Ordinance 357) - 7.
+Minimum right-of-way widths for streets are found in the Box Elder County Public Works Standards. - 7.
 Maximum cul-de-sac length shall be 660 ft.
-Other Cul-de-sac regulations are found in the Box Elder County Public Works Standards Article 5, Exhibit A. - 8.
+Other cul-de-sac regulations are found in the Box Elder County Public Works Standards. - 8.
 Where a street is designed to remain only temporarily as a dead-end street, a satisfactory temporary turn-around area and recordable easement shall be provided at the end thereof to remain and be available for public use so long as the dead end exists.
 The County staff may require improvements to be installed in temporary turn-around areas. - 9.
 To ensure conformity, the developer shall furnish and install all required County street signs which meet the County sign specifications and State street standards. - 10.
-Permanent monuments shall be furnished, accurately established, and set by the subdivider's surveyor at such points as are necessary to definitely establish all lines of the plat except those defining individual lots. - 11.
-County approved street lights shall be installed at all street intersections, school or pedestrian crossings, or at bends or curves in the street by the subdivider.
+Permanent monuments shall be furnished, accurately established, and set by the subdivider's surveyor at such points as are necessary to definitely establish all lines of the plat except those defining individual lots.

-DE.
-Street Grades.
+E. Street Grades.
 The street grades shall be designed as follows:

-1. For major, minor, and collector all streets, a maximum grade of 10%, sustained grade shall be limited to 7%.
+- 1. For all streets, a maximum grade of 10%, sustained grade shall be limited to 7%.
 Sustained grades are defined as more than 500 feet in length.
 Approaching street intersections shall have a vertical alignment such that the grade does not exceed 3% for a minimum distance of 100 feet each way from the right-of-way line of the intersecting streets.
-For cul-de-sacs progressing toward turnaround shall be limited to a

-- maximum grade of 6% and have adequate easement for drainage.
-All culde-sacs shall terminate with a grade not to exceed 3% for the last 100 feet of traveled surface. - 2.
-Minimum grades for all major, collector and minor streets shall be 0.5%. - 3.
+For cul-de-sacs progressing toward turnaround shall be limited to a maximum grade of 6% and have adequate easement for drainage.
+All cul-de-sacs shall terminate with a grade not to exceed 3% for the last 100 feet of traveled surface. - 2.
+Minimum grades for all streets shall be 0.5%. - 3.
 All horizontal and vertical curves shall be designed following AASHTO Standards using roadway classifications and design speeds. - 4.
-Intersection with ADT's of above 1000 shall have a vertical alignment such that the grade does not exceed 3% for a minimum distance of 175 feet. - E. Sidewalks, curbs and gutters.
-Sidewalks, curbs and gutters shall be provided on both sides of all streets to be dedicated to the public, unless approved otherwise by the Planning Commission and County Commission.
-Sidewalks, curbs and gutters may be required by the County Commission on existing streets bordering the development. - 1.
-In cases for Small Subdivisions, this may be deferred by use of a Rural Road/Improvement Agreement.
+Intersection with ADT's of above 1000 shall have a vertical alignment such that the grade does not exceed 3% for a minimum distance of 175 feet.